 We went through three big boxes of the store-bought version of this granola every week, and it was full of sugar.
 I finally settled on this homemade recipe.

-We went through 3 big boxes of the store-bought version every week, and it was full of sugar.
-I finally settled on this recipe: it’s as low in fat as I can get a granola without sacrificing flavour and texture, it’s sweetened with honey, and even better: it’s full of healthy coconut and sunflower seeds.
-I eat it sprinkled on top of blueberries and yoghourt, with a drizzle of honey or a dash of stevia.
+It’s as low in fat as I can get a granola without sacrificing flavour and texture, it’s sweetened with honey, and even better, it’s full of healthy coconut and sunflower seeds.
+I eat it sprinkled on top of blueberries and yogurt, with a drizzle of honey or a dash of stevia.

 * A note about sunflower seed butter: you can buy it at the store, but if you have a food processor, it’s easy and less expensive to make your own.
 Simply process about 2 cups of the shelled seeds at a time (roasted or raw — it’s doesn’t matter) for 2-3 minutes, occasionally scraping down the bowl, until you have a reasonably smooth butter; it’s okay if it’s a bit crumbly.
 Store the butter in the fridge.